Fractional iOS Lead · European scale-ups

 What does a typical engagement look like? ↓

 Three productized shapes.
 A 12-week stabilization when a senior engineer has just left, focused on keeping the lights on, running hiring, and identifying the next internal lead.
 A 3–6 month delivery lead for a stalled migration (e.g. SwiftUI, modularization, Tuist, Swift Concurrency).
 Or an embedded retainer at around three days a week with a 3-month minimum, for teams that have no iOS leadership and won't hire one in the next year.
 Each is scoped and time-bounded up front.
+Not sure which fits?
+A two-week iOS function audit maps the situation first: written report, ranked risks, a sequenced 6-month plan.

 Do you work alongside an existing CTO and iOS team? ↓